allegro/allegro.tech/_posts/2019-03-15-why-allegro-ads-chose-typescript.md

 we gradually supplemented it with all the functionality of the previous version and added completely new features.
 It was certainly not time to celebrate yet, but rather time for more hard work.

-The errors were not serious, but there were so many of them that they effectively slowed down work, extended the local testing process and tasks came back from testers over and over again.
+We had no major errors, but their sheer number was slowing us down, extended the locally testing process and tasks came back from testers over and over again.
-In order to protected ourselves from this, we added several hundred tests using dedicated testing solutions:
+In order to protect ourselves from this, we added several hundred tests using dedicated testing solutions:
 [mocha](https://mochajs.org/), [chai](https://www.chaijs.com/), [sinon](https://sinonjs.org/) and [enzyme](https://airbnb.io/enzyme/).

 The effort paid off.
-The number of errors and warnings decreases noticeably, but it was not enough for us.
+The number of errors and warnings decreases noticeably, but that was not enough for us.
 All too often, problems occurred during integration with data from the test environment.
 Usually, the reason was incorrectly formatted or missing data.